7 Benefits of Eating Slowly

-In the study conducted by the Health Department of SUNY Health Science Center, on the relationships between fat distribution and eating rate, shows fatty liver and increased level of serum lipids in those people that eat fast.
+In the study conducted by the Health Department of SUNY Health Science Center, on the relationships between fat distribution and eating rate, the fatty liver and increased level of serum lipids are common in people that eat fast.

-Hence, eating fast will results in accumulation of fat in the liver.
-This can cause liver injury as well as hypertension.
+Hence, eating fast will results in the accumulation of fat in the liver, causing liver injury as well as hypertension.

 If you suffer from frequent heartburn, you will feel the burning sensation in the chest.
-This will get worse if you try to lie down.
-You may also get wheezing cough and have problem sleeping.
-This may made you moody and ill tempered.
+This will get worse if you lie down.
+You may also get a wheezing cough and have a problem sleeping.
+This may make you moody and ill-tempered.

 How to Eat Slowly

-Winston Churchill once said that "Eating words has never given me indigestion'" but if you eat fast, it certainly will give you the indigestion and bad health as well!
+Winston Churchill once said that "Eating words has never given me indigestion'" but if you eat fast, it certainly will give you indigestion and bad health!

-As mentioned earlier, it will not be easy to change this habit.
-It certainly will take time.
-The following suggestions will help you to adapt and change to this new habit of eating properly and slowly.
-If you find it hard, just remember that if you gulp your chow down too fast, you tend to gobble up more.
-This may motivate you not to give up!
+It is not easy to change this habit and will certainly take time.
+The following suggestions will help you adapt and change to this new habit of eating properly and slowly.
+If you find it hard, remember that if you gulp your chow down too fast, you tend to gobble up more.

 1. Do Not Eat When You are Hungry

-Having a mild to moderate hunger is a normal signal telling you that your body metabolic action is working well in burning off your previous meal.
-When you prolong this and the intense hunger comes into action, you will not only find it hard to concentrate and becomes irritable; you will also find it a challenge to eat slowly.
+Having a mild to moderate hunger is a normal signal telling you that your body's metabolic action is working well in burning off your previous meal.
+When you prolong this and the intense hunger comes into action, you not only find it hard to concentrate but will be irritable and find it hard to eat slowly.